onlinecodehub/crossplatformaspnetcore/README.md

-# Cross-Platform Asp.NET Core MVC
+# Cross-Platform ASP.NET Core MVC
+This repository is the source code for the Udemy course Cross-Platform ASP.NET Core MVC.